-- 6.3.12 Cannabis representatives may provide a licensee with cannabis product samples for marketing purposes under the following conditions: - a) a one-time maximum sample size of 3.5 grams of dried cannabis or equivalency (see Section 4.2.6) is permitted per cannabis product; - b) samples must meet all Health Canada requirements including packaging, labeling and federal compliance reporting; - c) samples are for licensee use only and cannot be provided or sold to the public; and - d) records of all samples provided must be retained for 6 years and are subject to AGLC review upon request.
+- 6.3.12 Cannabis representatives may provide a licensee with cannabis product samples for marketing purposes under the following conditions: - a) a maximum sample size of 3.5 grams of dried cannabis or equivalency (see Section 4.2.6) is permitted per cannabis product.
+If a sample product is not available in the 3.5 gram size, the smallest available size of the product may be provided as a sample; (Amended Jan 2024) - b) each product may be sampled a maximum of twice per calendar year; (Added Jan 2024) - c) samples must meet all Health Canada requirements including packaging, labeling and federal compliance reporting; (Added Mar 2023) - d) samples are for licensee use only and cannot be provided or sold to the public; and (Added Mar 2023) - e) records of all samples provided must be retained for 6 years and are subject to AGLC review upon request.
+(Added Mar 2023)